tdjastrzebski/AjaxControlToolkit.ScriptUserControl/README.md

 Installation packege is available from NuGet: `PM> Install-Package AjaxControlToolkit.ScriptUserControl`

 **Note**: breaking change was introuduced to the namespace.
-You may need to fix the last line of your control java scripts and reqister your class using **Sys.Extended.UI.ControlBase** instead of **AjaxControlToolkit.ControlBase**.
+You may need to fix the last line of your control java scripts and reqister control class using **Sys.Extended.UI.ControlBase** instead of **AjaxControlToolkit.ControlBase**.
 Example: change\
 `MyApplication.MyWebUserControl.registerClass('MyApplication.MyWebUserControl', AjaxControlToolkit.ControlBase);`\
 to\
 `MyApplication.MyWebUserControl.registerClass('MyApplication.MyWebUserControl', Sys.Extended.UI.ControlBase);`